 Plate the Fish:

-Spoon a little of the lemon butter sauce on each plate.
+Put a little of the lemon butter sauce on each plate.

 Add the Tilapia:

-Arrange the tilapia fillets on top of the sauce.
+Lay the tilapia fillets over the sauce.

 Drizzle More Sauce: